C5H8NNaO4/javascript.moe-content/en/strapi+next.js/🚀 Strapi + Next.js: A Match Made in Heaven | Part II: The Backend.md

-## 🚀 Strapi + Next.js: A Match Made in Heaven | Part III: The Backend
+# Strapi + Next.js: A Match Made in Heaven | Part III: The Backend

+This is **Part II** of a series of posts, walking you through creating a Strapi + Next.js project from scratch. [**Part 1**](https://javascript.moe/en/blog/strapi-next-js-a-match-made-in-heaven-part-i-an-overview-yvukfo3du0lzsicgq5lwhf2h)

+## 🚀Part III: The Backend

 In this part of the guide, we’ll walk through the steps to set up Strapi locally, create a content type for articles, enable localization, and expose the necessary APIs.
 This will allow us to fetch and render content on the Next.js frontend.